-There are few other studies where the detection of anomalous movement behaviors (such as due to a medical condition) have been investigated.
-Such tasks are more challenging as these behaviors are embedded, as modulations [28], in the performance of physical activity.
-One of these works is from Rad et al. [41] who used a network of 3 convolutional layers, each followed by an average pooling layer, on motion capture data in the stereotypical motor movements (SMMs) [4, 18] dataset recorded from the wrists and chest of 6 people with autism spectrum disorder.
+There are few other studies where the detection of anomalous movement behaviors (e.g., due to a medical condition) have been investigated.
+Such tasks are more challenging because these behaviors are embedded, as modulations [28], in the performance of physical activity.
+One of these works is from Rad et al. [41], who used a network of three convolutional layers, each followed by an average pooling layer, on motion capture data in the stereotypical motor movements [4, 18] dataset recorded from the wrists and chest of six people with autism spectrum disorder.
 Their goal was to detect stereotypical movements within window lengths of 1 second (overlapping ratio of 87%).
-The SMMs dataset contains two streams of data with one stream collected in the lab and the other in classroom, and their result of mean F1 score of 0.74 with the lab data outperformed the traditional feature engineering method with Support Vector Machines and RF used in [4, 18].
+The stereotypical motor movements dataset contains two streams of data with one stream collected in the lab and the other in classroom, and their result of a mean F1 score of 0.74 with the lab data outperformed the traditional feature engineering method with Support Vector Machines and RF used in other works [4, 18].
 Unsurprisingly, the average F1 score obtained was only around 0.5 with the classroom data, where movements are less constrained, although the poorer performance may also be due to smaller data size.

-Beyond the greater challenge of detecting anomalous movement behaviors (compared to the recognition of physical activity types) in data from real patients, such area also faces the difficulty of obtaining large volume of training data for the positive class(es) (e.g. [43], leading to considerable skew in the datasets that exist, and also constraining the use of deep neural network models.
-Although LSTM networks show a lot of promise based on our review, care must be taken on how the input data is formatted, particularly in the approach taken to segment the data along the temporal dimension.
-Previous works, such as the studies discussed above, have employed a sliding-window segmentation, where most training data are length-fixed frames.
+Beyond the greater challenge of detecting anomalous movement behaviors (compared to the recognition of physical activity types) in data from real patients, such an area also faces the difficulty of obtaining a large volume of training data for the positive class(es) (e.g., [43]), leading to considerable skew in the datasets that exist, and also constraining the use of deep neural network models.
+Although LSTM networks show a lot of promise based on our review, care must be taken in relation to how the input data is formatted, particularly in the approach taken to segment the data along the temporal dimension.
+Previous works, such as the studies discussed earlier, have employed a sliding-window segmentation, where most training data are length-fixed frames.
 This method is suitable for real-time applications because it enables detection in small continuous streams of data through time.
-As far as we know, except for [19] that used dynamic window lengths to generate training data, there has previously been little discussion or justification for choices of segmentation parameters, such as the length of the window, even though these are strongly related to system performance [23].
-We address this problem in this paper.
-To support our discussion on window parameters, the idea raised from [19] about training with dynamic frames and inferring on single timesteps is also investigated.
+As far as we know, except for Yu et al. [19] who used dynamic window lengths to generate training data, there has been little discussion or justification for choices of segmentation parameters, such as the length of the window, even though these are strongly related to system performance [23].
+We address this problem in this article.
+To support our discussion on window parameters, the idea raised from Yu et al. [19] about training with dynamic frames and inferring on single timesteps is also investigated.